anynines/a9s-cli-v2/Readme.md

     a9s

+### Kubernetes Provider

 If you want to select a particular Kubernetes provider:

-    a9s -p kind
+    a9s demo a8s-pg -p kind
-    a9s -p minikube (default)
+    a9s demo a8s-pg -p minikube (default)

 Follow the instructions to learn about available sub commands.

+### Backup Infrastructure Region

+    a9s demo a8s-pg --backup-region us-east-1

+**Note**: By default, an existing `backup-config.yaml` will be used.
+Hence, if you intend to change your backup config, remove the existing `backup-config.yaml`, first:

+    rm demo/deploy/a8s/backup-config/backup-store-config.yaml

 # Backlog

+* Add `-y` / `--yes` flag to `demo a8s` to confirm all yes/no user dialogs with `yes`.
+This makes it faster when repeating the process several times.
 * Make minikube/kind memory configurable
 * Make minikube/kind nr of nodes configurable